Sowapps/entitydescriptor/README.md

 # entitydescriptor
-Entity DEscriptor Library for Orpheus, use ORM now !
+Entity Descriptor Library for Orpheus, use ORM now !